Sabeniano/AO-Api-Prototype-Project/API_Userguide.md

 ## Hateoas
 ## Example Parameters
 The section will show you how to format your JSON, what values to insert and expect.

+**NOTICE: Creating a employee through /api/v1/employee will automatically create a user account, but creating a user through /api/v1/users or /api/v1/auth/signup will not make you an employee.**
 ### Auth
 *[Request]* **<code>POST</code> /api/v1/auth/signup**
 ```